kelvinz/code-notes/courses/spark.md

 		automatically outputs a fallback value when you disconnect the main value. for example, a color could be used as a fallback value for an image
 	- Fragment Stage
 		processes each fragment in a texture individually instead of processing a texture at the vertices
+	- Function
+		used as an identity function. it always returns the same value as its argument